Comiston: History

 A great battle was fought here in prehistoric times, resulting in two large burial cairns (presumably housing the dead of the two opposing sides).
 These two cairns were raided and destroyed in the early 19th century by workers seeking material with which to create the new metalling on the toll roads.
 A commemorative stone remained as a memorial, 20 feet high, this was called the Camus stone, after Camus the Danish commander of one army.
 This name, Camus stone, was corrupted into "Comiston".

-From the 17th century waters were piped from Comiston Springs to the city centre and it was critical to the area's water supply.
+From 1680, waters were piped from Comiston Springs to the city centre and it was critical to the area's water supply.